GoHypernet/Galileo-sdk/docs/src/landing_zones.rst

 Quickstart for Landing Zones
 ============================

 The Galileo Landing Zone (LZ) daemon is a containerized daemon process that facilitates the deployment of containerized jobs from the Galileo web-service.
-The LZ daemon pulls input file and metadata, runs the associated containerized job, monitors its health and status, and posts the results of completed jobs back to the Galileo web-service.
-Access to machines running the LZ is controlled via the `Stations <stations.html>`_ feature, where Station administrators set permissions and resource limitations.
+The LZ daemon pulls input files and metadata, runs the associated job, monitors job health and status, and posts the results of completed jobs back to the Galileo web-service.
+Access to machines running an LZ is controlled via the `Stations <stations.html>`_ feature, where Station administrators set permissions and resource limitations.

 .. image:: images/Galileo_LZ.png